Radegonde of Valois: Biography

 She became ill in Tours in 1445, perhaps suffering from pleurisy contracted after returning on foot from a pilgrimage to the Basilica of Notre-Dame de l'Epine.
 She died on 19 March 1445, at the age of 19 years.
 (Note: Watanabe states Radegonde died in February 1445 at the age of nineteen.)

-She is buried in the Saint-Gatien cathedral of Tours.
+She is buried in Tours Cathedral (Cathédrale Saint-Gatien de Tours) in Tours, Indre-et-Loire, France.